Home / Life Insurance / Articles / Agents in Insurance: Everything You Need to Know

 Insurance agents earn commission from the sale of insurance policies.
 They receive a percentage of the premium the customer pays.

-Apart from the above-listed responsibilities related to the policy, the agent is also expected to stay informed about the changes in rules regarding policies, products, and the industry.
+Apart from the above-listed responsibilities related to the policy, the agent is also expected to stay informed about changes in rules, products, and the industry.
 Insurance agents are active in building customer trust and managing their finances.

 There are two main types of insurance agents: Captive Agents or Exclusive Agents and Independent Agents.
 Here is a clear breakdown of the roles and responsibilities of the two: